IIG Capital: Ponzi scheme

 For more than a decade from 2007 to 2019, Hu defrauded customers, stealing over $100 million in investor's money at IIG.
 Hu and Silver falsified documents, claiming that defaulted loans were doing well.

 In December 2012, the firm began advising a retail mutual fund for retail investors.
 IIG recommended the fund to invest in a $6 million loan to an Argentina borrower.
 However, in 2017, the borrower did not pay back the principal.
 Hu then tried to conceal the default by mismarking documents.

 Hu would also overvalue negatively-performing loans, fabricate paperwork to create fake loans, mismark the fake loans as positively-performing, and then sell these fake loans to a collateralized loan obligation trust (CLO trust) and other private funds managed by IIG.
 Hu then used the proceeds from these fraudulent transactions to repay earlier investors, thereby running a Ponzi scheme for a decade.

 In March 2018, IIG informed the SEC that it had more than $373 million in assets under management.

 On November 21, 2019, the SEC charged IIG with fraud.
 On November 26, 2019, the SEC further revoked IIG's registration.

 In 2020, Hu was arrested by authorities and charged with fraud by government regulators.
 In March 2020, IIG agreed to pay $35 million in disgorgement and interest to settle the fraud.
 Furthermore, the SEC enjoined IIG from further violating federal anti-fraud laws.

 On July 17, 2020, the SEC and DOJ filed a complaint stipulating that Hu violated Section 17(a) of the Securities Act of 1933, Section 10(b) of the Securities Exchange Act of 1934, and various rules of the Investment Advisers Act of 1940.

 The SEC accused Hu of organizing multiple frauds since October 2013, overvaluing assets, charging inflated fees, selling $60 million in fake loans, using the proceeds to pay earlier investors, hoodwinking clients by providing fake documentation for non-existent loans, forging credit, and fabricating promissory notes.
+The SEC investigation of Hu was spearheaded by Philip A. Fortino, Lindsay Moilanen, Diego Brucculeri, Eli Bass and was supervised by Sheldon L. Pollock and Osman Nawaz.
 The FBI also assisted the SEC in the investigation.

 Hu was charged in the case U.S. v Hu, 20-cr-360.
 The trial took place in the U.S. District Court, Southern District of New York in Manhattan.

 On January 28, 2021, Hu pleaded guilty of fraud, including wire fraud, securities fraud, investment adviser fraud, and conspiracy.
 In April 2021, Silver also pleaded guilty.

 In April 2022, U.S. District Manhattan Judge Alvin Hellerstein sentenced Hu to 12 years in prison for the following charges: